How do custom hooks work in the Labs interface?

 Hooks in Swapping (aka Routing)

-Routing in the Uniswap Labs interface happens either via our classic offchain routing or via UniswapX, depending on which will offer swappers the most efficient route at the time of swapping.
+Routing in the Uniswap Labs interface happens either via our classic routing or via UniswapX, depending on which will offer swappers the most efficient route at the time of swapping.

 UniswapX is able to support any pools including those that use beforeSwap, afterSwap and custom fee tiers.
 Developers of these hooks can run their own fillers to participate in Uniswap Labs interface routing.
 More details on running a filler can be found here.